sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/guides/your_first_rule.md

 ### Add Imports and generateUsername Function

 Add a description and the necessary imports for your rule.
-This rule will need `Identity` and `Application` from `sailpoint.object` and a few other classes for working with Strings.
-Also added is the global constant `MAX_USERNAME_LENGTH` in the example below this rule will use the value of 12.
+This rule will need `Identity` and `Application` from `sailpoint.object`, as well as a few other classes for working with strings.
+Also add the global constant, `MAX_USERNAME_LENGTH` - in this example, this rule will use the value of 12.

 ```java
 <?xml version='1.0' encoding='UTF-8'?>